Where to See Puffins in Iceland

 In most places, there will be markers showing you the closest you can get, so for the safety of everyone involved, follow their guidance.

-Látrabjarg is renowned for its dramatic scale and unmatched bird-watching but is also a place of Icelandic culture, tradition and history.
-You may see some individuals abseiling down the cliff-faces on ropes, foraging for eggs and feathers; there is a long tradition of this in Iceland, dating back centuries, which continues today under regulation.
+Latrabjarg is renowned for its dramatic scale and unmatched bird-watching but is also a place of Icelandic culture, tradition, and history.
+You may see some individuals abseiling down the cliff faces on ropes, foraging for eggs and feathers; there is a long tradition of this in Iceland, dating back centuries, which continues today under regulation.

 Those who continue to harness this skill should, according to folklore in the area, be cautious, however.
-It is said that a troll who lived in the cliffs was renowned for cutting their ropes, and though forced by a bishop into a cave without any birds nesting around it, is still alive and hidden within Látrabjarg.
+It is said that a troll who lived in the cliffs was renowned for cutting their ropes and, though forced by a bishop into a cave without any birds nesting around it, is still alive and hidden within Latrabjarg.

 - See also: Regína’s blog on Látrabjarg